nical/blog/content/posts/a-look-at-pathfinder.md

 Slug: a-look-at-pathfinder
 Authors: Nical

-This post is about [pathfinder](https://github.com/pcwalton/pathfinder), a GPU vector graphics renderer written in Rust by Patrick Walton as part of hist work in the emerging technologies team at Mozilla.
+This post is about [pathfinder](https://github.com/pcwalton/pathfinder), a GPU vector graphics renderer written in Rust by Patrick Walton as part of his work in the emerging technologies team at Mozilla.
 While I have followed this work very closely, I have contributed very little code to pathfinder so the credit really goes to Patrick.

 If you've read other entries on the blog you've heard of [lyon](https://github.com/nical/lyon), which helps you with rendering vector graphics on the GPU by turning paths into triangle meshes.
 Pathfinder takes a completely different approach, so you should ignore everything I have written about lyon's tessellator while reading this post.